cloudmesh-community/hid-sp18-408/swagger/README.md

 ### Follow the below steps

 * Clone the repository
-* Navigate to "flaskConnexion" directory
+* Navigate to "network/flaskConnexion" directory
 * start the service by executing the command "python -m swagger_server"

 You will see something like this